cuducos/django-public-admin/docs/usage.rst

 Templates
 ---------

 *Django Public Admin* comes with a template that hides from the UI elements related to non-logged-in users (elements such as login and logout links, recent actions panel, etc.).
 These templates are designed in a way to preserve the behavior of a regular instance of Django's native admin for logged-in users.
-To use it, add ``"public_admin"`` to your ``INSTALLED_APPS`` **before** ``django.contrib.admin``:
+To use it, add ``"public_admin"`` to your ``INSTALLED_APPS`` **before** ``"django.contrib.admin"``:

 ::